Thank you, Scott Shannon, and happy Monday if there's such a thing.

 I mean, I'm just like, you know, I'm trying to get better at all things.

-I did like the Schwarzenegger ad where you know, the way he would say it or pronounce neighbor was pretty funny, and then bringing in Danny DeVito made it even funnier.
+I did like the Schwarzenegger ad where, you know, the way he would say or pronounce neighbor was pretty funny.

 I didn't see that one.

-Oh my gosh, it was great.
+Oh, my gosh, it was great.

-You gotta pull it off.
+You got to pull it out.

-What's yeah, it's State Farm.
+Yeah, State Farm.

-I heard he was gonna be there.
+I heard he was going to be there.

-Oh, I'm sorry, yeah, State Farm.
+Oh, I'm saying, yeah, State Farm.

-But I didn't, but I didn't see it.
+But I didn't see it.

-I heard about it, I didn't see it.
+I heard about it.

 Like a good neighbor.

-It's sort of like, you know, it would be trying it would be like trying to get you say talk radio differently.
+It's sort of like, you know, it would be trying, it would be like trying to get you say talk radio differently.

-It would just would be impossible.
+It just would be impossible.

-Um Uber Eats, I thought was interesting.
+Uber Eats, I thought, was interesting.

 What about the Christopher Walken one?

-That was that was very good.
+That was very good.

 The Christopher Walken one was great.